Maryland Cross-Shaped World War I Memorial Case Heads To The Supreme Court

 Government interference in religion?

 That’s a problem, say three anonymous Maryland residents.
-In 2014, they teamed up with The American Humanist Association to file suit, asking the court to force the crossed to be moved from public property and to be no longer maintained with public funds; either that, or modified into a less-religious shape.
+In 2014, they teamed up with The American Humanist Association to file suit, asking the court to force the crossed to be moved from public property and to be no longer maintained with public funds.
+Either that, the petitioners requested, or the cross should be modified into a less-religious shape.

 That’s because the monument’s cruciform shape makes it an expression of, and therefore a promotion of, Christianity, the plaintiffs argue in their court brief.